joshleeck/AdventOfCode2024/README.md

 # Advent of Code 2024
 Working repository for Advent of Code 2024.
-Speed is of the essence.